Skip to main content

 Successfully deleted 1 API key

-JSON Output for Deletion
+JSON output for deletion:

 Use --json flag for machine-readable delete confirmation: